Determining Account Engagement for Your Business

 3. Don’t Just Create a Report, Operationalize It For Your Sales Team

-If you’re on the marketing team a report looking at engagement scores across a segment of your target accounts is a great way to see how your top of funnel activity is translating to results through the journey.
+If you’re on the marketing team a report looking at engagement scores across a segment of your target accounts is a great way to see how your top-of-funnel activity is translating to results through the journey.
 But, you’re missing a ton of value if you stop there.
 Instead, push the data to your CRM (Salesforce) and allow your sales team to track engagement for their target accounts (territory, vertical, etc…) daily.
 This gives them insight into their accounts (and not just leads) that they wouldn’t have otherwise.

 4. The Change in Engagement (Surge) is Just as Important as the Score

 We’re seeing this more and more.
-In fact, there are entire companies built on the notion of surge intent (think Bombora).
+There are entire companies built on the notion of surge intent (think Bombora).
 Yes, it’s important to track both the change and the score — but as we mentioned in one of our funnel reports — the pace or velocity with which this activity is happening is so important.
 Especially in the age of information chaos.
 Be sure you’re ready to capitalize when someone is surging with your company.